-You will be able to find an ATM, a major govt. hospital, BSNL mobile phone network or landline telephones in Padum.
-In fact it is the only place where you will find these facilities after traveling about 50 KMs beyond Kargil, not even in any village of Suru Valley.
+You will be able to find an ATM, a major government hospital, BSNL mobile phone network or landline telephones in Padum.
+It is the only place where you will find these facilities after traveling about 50 KMs beyond Kargil, not even in any village of Suru Valley.

 Now, let’s look at the details of other local sightseeing in Padum and what are the places you can visit around Padum while you enjoy your stay in Zanskar Valley.

 Phuktal monastery is one of the most popular and serenely located monastic establishments in the whole of Ladakh and Zanskar Valley.
 It is housed in the remotest corner of Lungnak Valley in south-eastern region Zanskar, Ladakh.
 Phugtal is one of the most enchanting sites up there in the entire region.

 The fact of it being built into or around a natural cave in the cliffside, like a honeycomb.
 The structure adds all the more fascination to the trek of the Phugtal Monastery.
 Hence, it is also widely popular by the name of “cave monastery.”

 The remote location of the Phugtal monastery leaves you with nothing but all the peace and solitude you can ask from mother nature.
 You can read about it in detail and how to reach it from Padum in my previous article Phugtal Monastery Trek – A Complete Travel Guide.

 Zongkhul monastery lies about 37 KMs from Padum in Stod valley.
 It is built in a spectacular cave on a rock wall and belongs to the Drukpa school of Tibetan Buddhism.
 It is also known as Dzongkhul Monastery and lies on the Padum – Kishtwar route just before the ascent to Omasila Pass begins.